docwarems/jmc-tutorial/docs/README.md

 ![eclipse preferences installed jres][eclipse-preferences-installed-jres]

 3. If you already have various JDKs installed, they may already show up here.
-If they don’t, click add to add them.
+If they don't, click add to add them.
 There is a JDK 11 provided in the HoL zip.

 ```
 Note: when adding a JRE on Mac, select Mac OS X VM.
 Also note that you